 - Total Benefit days = period between the benefit Start and End dates.

-- Production Days = (Number of days in the month), which is relative to each month(as displayed above).
+- Production Days = (Days In Month), which is relative to each month(as displayed above).

 - Target Annual Benefit = Idea Value = (Difference between the Baseline and Target)